Aurora (province): American colonial era

-District of El Principe

-Map of the district of El Príncipe in 1899.
+District of El Príncipe

 The early history of Aurora is linked to Quezon province, of which it formed a part, and Nueva Ecija, under which the area was governed as the District of El Príncipe.
-In 1902, the district was separated from Nueva Ecija and transferred to the province of Tayabas (now Quezon).
+In 1902, the district was separated from Nueva Écija and transferred to the province of Tayabas (now Quezon).
 The provincial capital of Tayabas was already transferred from Tayabas to Lucena on March 12, 1901, a year before the transfer of El Príncipe.
 The northern area which is part of the modern Dilasag and area of modern Casiguran was part of Nueva Vizcaya and also transferred to Tayabas in 1905.
-In 1918, the area of modern Aurora north of Baler was transferred to the authority of Nueva Vizcaya, but returned to Tayabas in 1921 and in 1942, the entire present-day territory of Aurora was annexed from Tayabas to Nueva Ecija, and returned to Tayabas in 1945 until the time when Tayabas was renamed to Quezon in 1946.
-This was named in honor of Manuel L. Quezon, who was the second President of the Philippines and elected governor of Tayabas in 1906 and assemblyman of 1st district of Tayabas in 1907 born and raised in Baler, formerly one of the towns of the province.
+In 1918, the area of modern Aurora north of Baler was transferred to the authority of Nueva Vizcaya, but returned to Tayabas in 1921 and in 1942, the entire present-day territory of Aurora was annexed from Tayabas to Nueva Écija, and returned to Tayabas in 1945 until the time when Tayabas was renamed to Quezon in 1946.
+This was named in honor of Manuel L. Quezon, Baler native who was the second President of the Philippines, had been elected governor of Tayabas in 1906 and assemblyman of the 1st district of Tayabas in 1907.